2025 Research Showcase: Pathways to Decolonial Practices in Global Citizenship Education

 Location: Online

-Challenging unequal power relations across all issues is something we all strive for, but how can we commit to this principle even further?
-How can we step outside of our comfort zone?
-We want to use this year’s Showcase as an opportunity to dig deeper into our engagement with communities affected by injustice.
-How can these knowledge partnerships be conducted in a way that recognises and addresses inequal power relations?
+Challenging unequal power relations across all issues is something we all strive for in Global Citizenship Education, but how can we embed this Principle even further in our educational practice?
+This year’s Showcase will be an opportunity to dig deeper into our engagement with communities affected by injustice.

 More information about speakers to come soon!